 Contents: theory-learning and first practical experiences

 The first phase of the programme usually starts in September with an introduction week.
 In this week the new students get to know each other and their tutors through workshops and team-building activities.
-After the initial ‘getting-to-know’ stage the students are familiarized with NHTV facilities and the TDM staff.
+After the initial ‘getting-to-know’ stage the students are familiarized with BUAS facilities and the TDM staff.
 The programme quickly picks up pace from the beginning to establish a straight-forward and demanding study environment.
 The many contents of tourism destination management are brought closer to the new students through various courses, such as Destination Development Strategies (DDS), International Tourism Research (ITR), Destination Context Analysis (DCA) and many others.
 The students will be guided through the phases at hand of their programme handbook that includes goals, objectives and tasks.
 Although this first phase is devoted to learn the underlying theories of tourism destination management the students are given the opportunity to gain first practical insights as well.
-Hence, the students usually have to practice field-research in destination that are close to Breda.
+Hence, the students usually have to practice field-research in destinations that are close to Breda.
 In previous years the students went to for instance Amsterdam, where they got to know the local Destination Management Organizations ‘iAmsterdam‘ from up close.
-Additionally the students were practicing various research techniques at hand of assignments to get familiar with doing field-research.
+Additionally, the students were practicing various research techniques at hand of assignments to get familiar with doing field-research.

 The second phase

 Duration: three months

 Contents: practical research phase abroad in three diverse tourism destinations